elasticio/api-docs/source/includes/_components.md

 ### Authorization
 This request is authorized to a user with `contracts.repository.edit` permission.
-The component must belong to one of the client’s team.
+The component must belong to one of the user’s team.

 ### Returns